-Rogers provides services throughout a growing network of communities across the U.S.

-The System also includes Rogers Behavioral Health Foundation, which supports patient care, programs, and Community Learning and Engagement, an initiative that works to eliminate the stigma of mental health challenges; and Rogers Research Center, which pursues research that is directly translatable/related to the needs of the patient population we serve and to the behavioral health field.
+Rogers Behavioral Health is a not-for-profit, independent, private provider of specialized mental health and addiction treatment since 1907.
+Based in Wisconsin, Rogers provides services throughout a growing network of communities across the U.S. The System also includes Rogers Behavioral Health Foundation, which supports patient care, programs, and Community Engagement and Learning, an initiative that works to eliminate the stigma of mental health challenges; and Rogers Research Center, which pursues research that is directly translatable/related to the needs of the patient population we serve and to the behavioral health field.